digital-asset/ex-bond-issuance/README.md

    </td>
    <td>Requests creation of a new bond.
 <p>
-Defines parameters of a bond “auction.”
+Defines parameters of a bond auction.
 <p>
-Starts redemption at bond maturity.
+Starts redemption of bond at maturity.
    </td>
   </tr>
   <tr>